Before purchasing a house, we must have knowledge about Plot areas, Built-up areas, and Carpet Areas related to House Construction.

 Before going to purchase a house, make sure you know what each area means so that you can decide which best deal is out there for you.

 Different Types of Areas in Building Construction

-Following are different types of area used in building construction,
+The following are different types of areas used in building construction,

 - Plot Area

 - Super built-up area